 Specifically, it’s an unplanned or uncontrolled incident that exposes the health and safety of workers or others to a serious risk arising from immediate or imminent exposure to any of the following:

 Notifiable incidents do NOT include controlled activities that form part of the business or undertaking.

-People may be put at serious risk even if they were some distance from the incident (eg from a gas leak).
+People may be put at serious risk even if they were some distance from the incident (eg from a gas leak or spray drift).

 A notifiable incident also covers the incidents specified above which may have only resulted in minor (non-notifiable) injuries but had the potential to cause serious injury, illness or death while an aircraft was in operation.

 1. Preserve the site